 You can prepare this casserole up to 24 hours in advance and store it, covered, in the refrigerator.
 Preparing the casserole ahead of time and letting it rest in the refrigerator allows the custard to really work its magic and soak into the bread!

 This easy pizza breakfast casserole is very filling and meant to be served as a complete meal since it contains carbs, protein, cheese and vegetables.

 However, if you are looking to serve this sausage strata as a part of a breakfast spread, here are a few serving suggestions to round out this meal!

-- Stand alone breakfast meats: bacon, sausage or Canadian ham
+- Stand alone breakfast meats: candied bacon, sausage ,or Canadian ham

 - Breakfast potatoes: hash browns, cubed breakfast potatoes, potato patties, roasted potatoes

 - Breakfast treats: Make it a sweet and savory breakfast by pairing your breakfast casserole with puff pastry cream cheese danish, donut holes with powder sugar, cinnamon sugar donut muffins, or oatmeal banana cookies.